kylejlin/genped/README.md

   you will probably have to perform more manipulation elsewhere in your code.
   - HOWEVER: We believe this is actually a
-    _benefit_. genped aims to do One Thing Well--parse.
+    _benefit_. slegen aims to do One Thing Well--parse.